awez/amirrajan.github.com/a-dark-room/index.md

 Michael released ADR under MPL.
 And what do some do?
 They take what Michael built, wrap it in a browser control.
 They add advertisements at the bottom of the screen, and deploy it to the App Stores/Google Play as a free app.
 We've requested take downs for some of these apps.
 And they simply give us the finger by using the MPL as their defence.

-It's frustrating, not that these apps exist, _but that these bottom feeding apps are being created by developers who went onto Github and cloned Michael's repo._ Michael said it best:
+It's frustrating, not that these apps exist, _but that these bottom feeding apps are being created by developers who went onto GitHub and cloned Michael's repo._ Michael said it best:

 >I open-sourced A Dark Room exactly because I wanted people to be able to learn from it, and use it as a starting point for their own projects.
 That said, I'll admit to being a little disheartened that people are taking advantage of the brand that I've built to make a quick buck.